DTOcean/dtocean-app/README.md

 * [Database](https://setis.ec.europa.eu/dt-ocean/download/file/fid/85)
 * [Manuals](https://setis.ec.europa.eu/dt-ocean/download/file/fid/82)

-Note the database requires a PostgresSQL server to be installed on the local machine and full instructions are provided within the download.
+Note the database requires a PostgreSQL server to be installed on the local machine and full instructions are provided within the download.

-With the current (1.0.0) version of the installer some user have reported problems related to the installation directory not being found.
+With the current (1.0.0) version of the installer some users have reported problems related to the installation directory not being found.
 A temporary workaround for this issue is described in the following blog post: